 In Chapter 8 we analyzed the eigenvalue problem (8.10), and in Chapter 9 we saw its applications to solving the heat and wave equations in homogeneous media.
-Those applications were limited to PDEs with boundary conditions of the type u(0,t) = 0, $u(\ell,t) = 0$ because our eigenvalue problem imposed the boundary conditions y(0) = 0, $y(\ell) = 0$.
-The Sturm-Liouville theory, due to Sturm [21, 22], and his collaboration with Liouville [23] introduces a less restrictive eigenvalue problem, enabling us to handle a greater variety of boundary conditions, and PDEs with variable coefficients.1
+Those applications were limited to PDEs with boundary conditions of the type u(0,t)=0, $u(\ell,t)=0$ because our eigenvalue problem imposed the boundary conditions y(0)=0, $y(\ell)=0$ .
+The Sturm-Liouville theory, due to $Sturm^1$ [23, 24] and his collaboration with Liouville [25] introduces a less restrictive eigenvalue problem, making it possible to handle a greater variety of boundary conditions, and even PDEs with variable coefficients.

-The Sturm-Liouville eigenvalue problem 10.1
+10.1 The Sturm-Liouville eigenvalue problem